RohanAslam/JavaScript-Number-Guess-Game/README.md

-# :sparkles: Number Guessing Game :1234:
+# :sparkles: JavaScript Number Guessing Game :1234:

 A simple yet fun **Number Guessing Game** implemented in JavaScript, HTML, and CSS.
 This project is my first foray into the world of JavaScript programming, and it showcases the core concepts I've learned so far.